programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 The code used in this script includes packages and libraries from standard R as well as the Tidyverse.
 For background info on the basics of the R programming language, [Basic Text Processing in R](https://programminghistorian.org/lessons/basic-text-processing-in-r) by Taylor Arnold and Lauren Tilton provides an excellent overview of the knowledge of R required for text analysis.
 To learn more about Tidyverse, there are many great sources online, including [A Tidyverse Cookbook](https://rstudio-education.github.io/Tidyverse-cookbook/program.html) by Garrett Grolemund.

 The R script for this lesson and the sample data are available to [download](/assets/text-mining-youtube-comments/AllComments__News_v_Comedy_BLM_Coverage.csv).
-The rest of this lesson will walk through the steps of creating an R script from scratch.
+The rest of this lesson will walk through the steps of creating an R script from scratch, writing out each step of the same code we have made available for download.
 You can skip the [YouTube Data Tools](https://ytdt.digitalmethods.net/) portion of this lesson if you wish to download the sample dataset and focus on the analysis stage.
 This lesson can also be adapted to alternative datasets downloaded through YouTube Data Tools.

 ## Install R Libraries
 To begin from scratch, you’ll create a new R script and install a series of packages.[^4]